tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - When you rely on someone else, setting expectations as to how something should be done is easy.
 However, when your partner doesn’t live up to your expectations, it’s easy to grow bitter and blame him or her.
 One thing you can do to curtail this is to consistently underpromise and overdeliver.

 - When you are the sole proprietor of a business, taxes and accounting are much simpler than when you have partners.
 The more partners you have, however, the more complicated the bookwork becomes and the more time-consuming and costly tax season becomes.

-- the main reason why partnerships fail is because of personality conflicts.
-In addition, differences in opinion and suspicion/trust issues can cause problems as well

-- it will be hard to find a partner unless you can demonstrate you can fly a KITE: the knowledge to pull off the deal, the Integrity to uphold your side of partnership, the Tactics to make the deal work, and the experience needed to justify their risk.

 # home equity loans/lines of credit